CosmWasm/sylvia/README.md

 provide you toolset, so instead of focusing on the raw structure of your contract, you can create them in proper and idiomatic Rust and then just let cargo make sure that they are sound.

+Learn more about sylvia in the book: https://cosmwasm.github.io/sylvia-book/index.html

 ## The approach

 [CosmWasm](https://cosmwasm.com/) ecosystem core provides the base building blocks for smart